- Why a qualified business broker is so important on your entrepreneurial journey.

 Do you have any broker horror stories you’d like to share?
 Tell us about them in the comments below.
 If you know anyone who’s looking to buy a business, feel free to share this article with them.
 We think Kathy’s story can be helpful to many people.

 If you’re interested in starting your own entrepreneurial journey like Kathy, our Acceleration Gauntlet is the place to start.
-To enroll in the Acceleration Gauntlet, schedule a call with us here (if you haven’t already).
+To enroll in the Acceleration Gauntlet, schedule a call with us through the form below.

 - A good, qualified broker can mean the difference between finding the perfect business and wasting countless hours searching.